brucefan1983/NEP_CPU/README.md

 // #define USE_TABLE_FOR_RADIAL_FUNCTIONS
 ```

-* The following folders contains some testing code and results:
+* The following folders contain some testing code and results:
   * `test/`
   * `test_dftd3/`